This Is the County In the Portland-South Portland, ME Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Portland-South Portland, ME, metro area consists of Cumberland County, York County, and Sagadahoc County.
-In the past week, there were an average of 29.9 new coronavirus cases every day per 100,000 Portland residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is an increase from the week prior, when there was an average of 18.2 daily new cases per 100,000 Portland residents.
+In the past week, there were an average of 3.0 new coronavirus cases every day per 100,000 Portland residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 28.8 daily new cases per 100,000 Portland residents.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Sagadahoc County, unemployment peaked at 10.5% in April 2020.
 As of June 2021, the county's unemployment rate was 4.1%.